lwjohnst86/nefa-code/doc/manuscript.md

 lipolysis via lipoprotein lipase may result in NEFA spillover into the blood and a subsequent increase in circulating NEFA [@Almandoz2013a], which may be more metabolically active given postprandial activity.
-Third, the null findings seen may be due to the high risk population examined in PROMISE, including having a high WC and BMI.
+Third, the null findings seen may be due to the high risk population examined in PROMISE, as the majority of subjects had a high WC and BMI.
 It may be that in this population, IR has become well established and NEFA may not contribute to IR at this somewhat more advanced stage in the pathogenesis of diabetes.